Empress Momma's Brain Stuffs

 I have to admit, though, running starts my day off great.
 Like, better than coffee.
 I really said that.
 I'll say it again.
 Starting off my day running, gives me a better start than starting with a cup of coffee.
 For real.
 Absolutely.
 You know how you always here people say that getting exercise is energizing?
 I always figured that for total hooey.
 Using energy gives you energy?
 Please.
 But it does!
 It's like some kind of special reward for getting up off your can!

 There's another great reason to keep this up!
 More energy!
 For someone with Fibromyalgia and/or Chronic fatigue, this is huge.
-It's like a special delivery of more spoons
+It's like a special delivery of more spoons!

 What I want to do is run Monday, Wednesday, and Friday each week, and blog about it on Friday.
 This will help me keep track of my progress and help me drag my silly carcass out of bed on those mornings.
 Really dang early.
 I never regret it.
 I need to remember that.